yunasoo/yunasoo.github.io/essays/theuseofai.md

 ---
 layout: essay
 type: essay
-title: "The Use of AI"
+title: "The Use of AI in ICS 314"
 # All dates must be YYYY-MM-DD format!
 date: 2025-05-06
 published: true